-1. Disconnect all drive

-belts to threshing unit, grain table, straw chopper, 3.
-Combine must operate in responsible safe manand grain unloading system.

-- 2. Fuel tank must be mounted inside grain tank with a spill poof cap.
+- 1. Disconnect all drive belts to threshing unit, grain table, straw chopper, and grain unloading system. - 2.
+Fuel tank must be mounted inside grain tank with a spill poof cap.
 No more than 15 gallons of fuel in tank. - 3.
-Seta belts must be installed to seats. - 5.
+Seta belts must be installed to seats. - 4.
+All window and glass must be removed from cab. - 5.
 Remove ladder to cab. - 6.
 Remove unloading auger from grain tank. - 7.
 Hydraulic hoses for hydro stat must be covered but no protection on belts or transmission drive. - 8.
-If no cab unit must have full roll cage. - 9.
-Tall end of combine can be off.
-Straw chopper cannot hang out, must be smooth with outer edge. - 10.
-Windshield and door must have some kind of protective webbing.
+If no cab unit must have full roll cage. - Tall end of combine can be off.
+Straw chopper cannot hang out, must be smooth with outer edge. - Windshield and door must have some kind of protective webbing.